 Hangi stones lead to collaboration between Maori culture and science

-This Marsden funded research will take three years to complete and will enable scientists to understand past changes in the Earth’s magnetic field and enable them to predict future changes.
+This Marsden funded research will take three years to complete, and will enable scientists to understand past changes in the Earth’s magnetic field and enable them to predict future changes.
 The research will also be able to create a method that will allow additional archaeological hangi sites to be dated.
 Gillian notes it was a privilege to work with Māori in this experiment.
-An interview with Dr Bruce McFadgen and Dr Gillian Turner at start of this project, listen to the interview on the Radio New Zealand website. (start time 34:47-56.02):
+You can listen to an interview with Dr Bruce McFadgen and Dr Gillian Turner at the start of this project, on the Radio New Zealand website (start time 34:47-56.02).